Immaculata University is proud to support veterans and military members, and their spouses, who are pursuing higher education.

 If you are Active or Reserve Military

-You may be eligible for federal and state education assistance, but all military service members receive a special tuition rate from Immaculata.
-Please contact our Admissions Office at 484-323-3524 or email us at email@example.com.
+You may be eligible for federal and state education assistance, but all military service members, and their spouses, receive a special tuition rate from Immaculata.
+Please contact our Admissions Office at 484-323-3524 or email us at firstname.lastname@example.org.
 Once you apply, you will be asked to submit documentation to verify your eligibility.

 If you are a Military Veteran